itf/led-curtain-2/README.md

 []Make arguments dependent on x and y

-[]Keep arguments that are modified inside args stay modified inside args.
+[x]Keep arguments that are modified inside args stay modified inside args.
 Create a function in pattern input called getDifference, which returns a dict.

+[]Allow string arguments (arguments that use "getVal") to depend on themselves, such as : rgbB = "rgbB + cos(frame)".
+Assumes string arguments that are supposed to be strings, such as "text" don't use "getVal", but, rather, maybe other function.
+For this, create a copy of the pattern input dict with no string arguments.
+Modify "set" as well, to only set values if they are not strings.